bgd-labs/aave-proposals-v3/src/20231207_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnership/TokenLogicKarpatkeyServiceProviderPartnership.md

 The following address will be the recipient of the 180k GHO stream:
 Address: `0x3e4A9f478C0c13A15137Fc81e9d8269F127b4B40`

-TokenLogic and karpatkey will periodically claim a fraction of the budget for the duration of the stream.

 TokenLogic and karpatkey are to be included in the Gas Rebate program that reimburses on-chain voting, calling revenue contracts, deployment and testings costs.

-Upon the ARFC Snapshot passing, the GLC SAFE Signers will be updated.
-The following signer `0xAFe4043c9FFd31753c5bE2B76dfc45AaA70ebD6f` is to be replaced with `0x818c277dbe886b934e60aa047250a73529e26a99`.

-When the AIP onboarding TokenLogic and karpatkey as service providers passes, TokenLogic and karpatkey will jointly lead the GLC for the duration of the service provider contract with the Aave DAO.
+TokenLogic and karpatkey will jointly lead the GLC for the duration of the service provider contract.

+Upon execution of this AIP, TokenLogic's Orbit program GHO stream (StreamID 100017) will be cancelled.

 # Disclaimer